- Before you apply for a job

 What does it involve?

-The area of law is incredibly broad and therefore is difficult to summarise in just one post!
+The area of law is incredibly broad and therefore difficult to summarise in just one post!
 Once you have decided you want to go into legal work, you should start to narrow down the areas you really like the look of.
 Below are some of the examples of legal work that you could look at.

 Employment law is where you’ll be looking at employment disputes that end up in tribunals or the high court.
 You can find yourself working for either the employer or the employee.

-At its best: The work you do can have a significant impact on the company/individual, meaning that your work each day will have significant purpose.
-There are lots of opportunities to progress in law, especially as you start to specialise in specific areas.
+At its best: The work you do can have a big impact on the company/individual, meaning that your work each day will have significant purpose.
+There are lots of opportunities to progress in law, especially as you start to specialise in certain areas.

 At its worst: We’ve all seen ‘Suits’ or a similar series - but although these shows contain some elements of truth, starting out in the legal world is very different.
 Law often has long hours that can affect your work/life balance.
 The work can be monotonous and repetitive, especially until you start getting to slightly more senior positions.